Certain personal information is required when you submit a copyright removal request through our webform.

 - Your full legal name is required to complete a copyright removal request.
 It may be shared with the uploader of the video removed for copyright infringement.

-- The primary email address from your removal request may be shared with the uploader of the video removed for copyright infringement.
+- Your primary email address from your removal request may be shared with the uploader of the video removed for copyright infringement.
 The uploader might get in touch with you to resolve their associated copyright strike.

 - Your physical address and phone number will remain confidential unless requested as part of a lawsuit.
 If YouTube is required to share any information, we’ll notify you before doing so.